TheConstructRIT/Machine-Swipe-System/docs/DesignDoc.md

 LCD Screen:
 - The machine name and active state must be displayed.
-- If the system is in an `ACTIVE` state, the current user with the time remaining must be displayed.
+- If the system is in an `Active` state, the current user with the time remaining must be displayed.

 Mag-Stripe Reader:
-- When the system is in a `STOPPED` state, swipes must display a message about the state and ignore the request.
+- When the system is in a `Stopped` state, swipes must display a message about the state and ignore the request.
 - Swipes by unregistered users (in main server) should display an error and ignore session requests.
-- When the system is in an `INACTIVE` state, swipes should create new sessions.
+- When the system is in an `Inactive` state, swipes should create new sessions.
-- When the system is in an `ACTIVE` state, swiping with the same id as the session should reset the session time.
+- When the system is in an `Active` state, swiping with the same id as the session should reset the session time.
-- When the system is in an `ACTIVE` state, swiping with a different id should end the current session and start a new session.
+- When the system is in an `Active` state, swiping with a different id should end the current session and start a new session.
 - If the main server is unreachable, an error should be displayed and the fallback session length should be used.

 Configuration: